 The dates provided are my own, based on information gleaned from the text itself.
 The Narrated Bible generally does not provide these detailed dates for this time period, which is a bit surprising, given the amount of detail the text provides.
 If anyone thinks I have interpreted the text incorrectly in a particular case, please let me know.
-Note that events are not necessarily sequential, and in a few cases it is not entirely clear which events occur first, as in the case of Leviticus 10 and following chapters versus Numbers 7:54 and following.
+Note that events in the Bible text are not necessarily sequential, and in a few cases it is not entirely clear which events occur first, as in the case of Leviticus 10 and following chapters versus Numbers 7:54 and following.
 I have just tried to place them as logically as possible.

 The English month names given in quotes in the charts below are actually Hebrew months.
-To see what they correspond to, see The Hebrew Calendar.
+To see what they correspond to, see 4.
+The Hebrew Calendar.

 In The Narrated Bible the Laws in the Pentateuch are often rearranged by topic, so the page numbers are not as helpful as for the narrative sections.
-In these cases I do not provide page numbers, but simply have ~.
+In these cases I usually do not provide page numbers, but usually simply have ~, or occasionally ~ with a page number.
 It is not always clear when sections composed exclusively of laws and regulations were given.
 I will mark these in green to show that they do not really form part of the chronological narrative.

-Month-by-month Summary View of the Exodus
+2. Month-by-month Summary View of the Exodus